 - (a) Except as otherwise provided above, all other provisions of the MUTCD applicable to Warning Beacons shall apply to RRFBs. - (b) The signs shall meet the requirements of Sec 903.
 The minimum height of the lowest sign shall be seven feet if mounted in sidewalk to meet ADA requirements. - (c) The post shall be meet MoDOT signal standards in Sec 902.
-The post will be located so that a minimum of four feet of walkable sidewalk is maintained. - (d) The Engineer and the District Engineer or his/her designee must approve the site for the RRFB installation.
-The Engineer, Contractor and the District Traffic Engineer or designee shall field check the location together at least 7 days in advance before the planned installation date.
+The post will be located so that a minimum of four feet of walkable sidewalk is maintained. - (d) The Engineer and the District Traffic Engineer or his/her designee must approve the site for the RRFB installation.
+The Engineer, Contractor and District Traffic Engineer or designee shall field check the location together at least 7 days before the planned installation date.
 The contractor should coordinate with them in advance and follow their instructions and recommendations.
-Contact Information is below:
+Contact information is below:

-Lisa Kuntz (314)-568-7252
+Lisa Kuntz, PE (314) 568-7252

-3.0 Method of Measurement.
-Measurement for installation of RRFBs will be made per each post assembly.
-No measurement will be made for individual items that make up a RRFB post assembly.
-As described in Section 2.1 above, the RRFBs will be measured depending on whether the signs and the yellow indications of each assembly faces front only or if the assembly faces both directions of travel along the given roadway.

-4.0 Basis of Payment.
+- 3.0 Method of Measurement.
+Measurement for installation of RRFBs will be made per each assembly.
+No measurement will be made for individual items that make up the RRFB assembly. - 4.0 Basis of Payment.
 All labor, equipment, and materials necessary to install the beacons, signs, pedestrian actuation, post, foundation, solar panels, batteries, and other equipment to have a fully operational RRFB system will be included in the pay item below.

-Item No. Unit Description

-902-99.02 Each Rectangular Rapid Flashing Beacon Assembly -
+Item No. Unit Description 902-99.02 Each Rectangular Rapid Flashing Beacon Assembly

-Front & Rear Facing (2 Sided)